 - 1 tsp 1 tsp dried thyme

-- Fry in butter and oil until soft for 5-10 minutes, without browning it too much.
-It should be golden but not burnt.
-Add water, bouillon, wine and spices.
-Bring to a boil then let it simmer on reduced heat for 15-20 minutes.
-Salt and pepper to taste.
+- Add water, bouillon, wine, and spices.
+Bring to a boil then reduce the heat to low, and let it simmer for 15-20 minutes.
+Season with salt and pepper to taste.

-- For the mug bread, grease a large mug or glass dish with a flat bottom with butter.
+- For the mug bread, grease a large flat-bottomed mug or glass dish with butter.

-- Mix together all dry ingredients in the mug with a fork or spoon.
+- Combine all dry ingredients in the mug with a fork or spoon.
 Crack in the egg and stir in the cream.
 Combine until smooth and make sure there are no lumps.